CirsteanPaul/CirsteanPaul/README.md

 - 💬 Ask me about **React, .NET, C++**

-- ❓ Want to play chess?
+- 🤔 Would you be interested in a game of chess?

 - 📫 How to reach me **paul3ioan@gmail.com**